malithsen/playmyway/README.md

-Quaker provides a way to create playlists based on votes.
+Vote2play provides a way to create playlists based on votes.
 Currently it is work in progress and far from usable.

 ## Development